apache/flink/docs/internal_logging.md

 * This will be replaced by the TOC
 {:toc}

 The logging in Flink is implemented using the slf4j logging interface.
-As underlying logging framework, logback is used.
+As underlying logging framework, log4j is used.
+We also provide logback configuration files and pass them to the JVM's as properties.
+Users willing to use logback instead of log4j can just exclude log4j (or delete it from the lib/ folder).

+## Configuring Log4j

+Log4j is controlled using property files.
+In Flink's case, the file is usually called `log4j.properties`.
+We pass the filename and location of this file using the `-Dlog4j.configuration=` parameter to the JVM.

 ## Configuring logback